Seamless Multimodal Transportation Scheduling: Introduction

 Figure~\ref{fig:ProbDes} shows a typical scenario for the operation of mass transit in conjunction with a last-mile service.
 All passengers start their journey from mass transit stations served, for example, by a train, and request transportation to their destinations within a time-window.
-Destinations can represent offices for specific buildings or a location, such as a bus stop, that serves multiple buildings that are easily accessed on foot.
+Destinations can represent offices in specific buildings or a location, such as a bus stop, that serves multiple buildings that are easily accessed on foot.
 These destinations can be accessed by paths that may be exclusive to last-mile vehicles or by means of existing road infrastructure.
 For convenience, we will refer to the vehicle providing last-mile service as a \emph{commuter vehicle} (CV).
 The CVs are typically parked at a terminal ($\terminal$) at which passengers arrive from mass transit services and proceed to their respective destination buildings by sharing a ride in a CV.
 The last-mile service may represent the morning commute to the office or the evening commute back to residences.
-Once all passengers are delivered to their destinations, the CVs return back to the terminal for subsequent trips.
+Once all passengers are delivered to their \fifthrev{common destination}, \secondrev{it is assumed that} the CVs return back to the terminal for subsequent trips. \fifthrev{Namely, we make the following assumptions: (1) all passengers of a trip share the same destination; and (2) CVs return to their depot after a trip.}

+\secondrev{The particular system that we describe is currently being planned for the city of Milton-Keynes in the United Kingdom.
+The project called UK Autodrive (\url{http://www.ukautodrive.com/}) trialled the use of autonomous pods for the passenger transportation within the city.
+In particular, the city officials in Milton-Keynes are looking to deploy this system for transport of passengers between the Milton-Keynes train station and the city limits\footnote{\url{http://www.ukautodrive.com/pods-provide-a-first-last-mile-solution-in-milton-keynes/}}.}